IBM/jenkins101/docs/lab-01/README.md

-# Create a Classic Pipeline with Jenkins on OpenShift 4.3
+# Create a Classic Pipeline with Jenkins on OpenShift 4.5

 ## Requirements

 - An IBM Cloud account
-- An OpenShift 4.3 cluster with a minimum of 3 worker nodes
+- An OpenShift 4.x cluster with a minimum of 2 worker nodes
-- Access to a terminal with the `oc` cli and `ibmcloud` cli, either using [Skills Network](https://labs.cognitiveclass.ai) or [IBM Cloud shell](https://shell.cloud.ibm.com).
+- Access to a terminal with the `oc` cli and `ibmcloud` cli, use [Skills Network](https://labs.cognitiveclass.ai) or [IBM Cloud shell](https://shell.cloud.ibm.com).
+For instructions go [here](https://ibm.github.io/workshop-setup/COGNITIVECLASS/).
-- A Jenkins instance on OpenShift 4.3, see setup below,
+- A Jenkins instance on OpenShift 4.x, see setup below,
 - A Github fork of https://github.com/remkohdev/spring-client,
 - Github personal access token

-## Setup Jenkins on OpenShift 4.3
+## Setup Jenkins on OpenShift 4.x

-Go to [Setup Jenkins on OpenShift 4.3](https://github.com/remkohdev/workshop-setup/blob/master/workshop/jenkins/SETUP_OCP43.md) to complete the Jenkins setup and configuration on OpenShift 4.3 using the Jenkins Operator.
+Go to [Setup Jenkins on OpenShift 4.x](https://ibm.github.io/workshop-setup/JENKINS/) to complete the Jenkins setup and configuration on OpenShift 4.x using the Jenkins Operator.

 ## Fork the `spring-client` App in Github